gdamore/tcell/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](https://godoc.org/github.com/gdamore/tcell)

 > _Tcell is a work in progress (Beta).
-> Please use with caution; interfaces may change in before final release._
+> Please use with caution; interfaces may change in before final release.
+> That said, our confidence in Tcell's stability is increasing.
+If you
+> would like to use it in your own application, it is recommended that
+> you drop a message to garrett@damore.org before commitment._

 Package tcell provides a cell based view for text terminals, like xterm.
 It was inspired by termbox, but differs from termbox in some important ways.
+It also adds signficant functionality beyond termbox.

+## Pure Go Terminfo Database

 First, it includes a full parser and expander for terminfo capability strings, so that it can avoid hard coding escape strings for formatting.
 It also favors portability, and includes support for all POSIX systems, at the slight expense of needing cgo support for terminal initializations.
-(This will be corrected when Go provides standard support for terminal handling via termio ioctls on all POSIX platforms.)
+(This may be corrected when Go provides standard support for terminal handling via termio ioctls on all POSIX platforms.)
+The database itself, while built using CGO, as well as the parser for it, is implemented in Pure Go.

+The database is also flexible & extensibel, and can modified by either running a program to build the database, or hand editing of simple JSON files.

+## More Portable

+Tcell is portable to a wider variety of systems.
+It relies on standard POSIX supported function calls (on POSIX platforms) for setting terminal modes, which leads to improved support for a broader array of platforms.
+This does come at the cost of requiring your code to be able to use CGO, but we believe that the vastly improved portability justifies this requirement.
+Note that the functions called are part of the standard C library, so there shouldn't be any additional external requirements beyond that required for every POSIX program.

+## No async IO

-Also, this code is able to operate without requiring SIGIO signals, or asynchronous I/O, and can instead use standard Go file objects and Go routines.
+Termbox code is able to operate without requiring SIGIO signals, or asynchronous I/O, and can instead use standard Go file objects and Go routines.
+This means it should be safe, especially for use with programs that use exec, or otherwise need to manipulate the tty streams.
+This model is also much closer to idiomatic Go, leading to fewer surprises.

+## Richer Unicode support

-It also includes enhanced support for Unicode, include wide characters and combining characters.
+Tcell includes enhanced support for Unicode, include wide characters and combining characters, provided your terminal can support them.
+Note that Windows terminals generally don't support the full Unicode repertoire.

+## More Function Keys

 It also has richer support for a larger number of special keys that some terminals can send.

+## Better color handling

-It will respect your terminal's color space as specified within your terminfo entries, so that for example attempts to emit color sequences on VT100 terminals won't result in unintended consequences.
+ Tcell will respect your terminal's color space as specified within your terminfo entries, so that for example attempts to emit color sequences on VT100 terminals won't result in unintended consequences.

 In Windows mode, we support 16 colors, underline, bold, dim, and reverse, instead of just termbox's 8 colors with reverse.
 (Note that there is some conflation with bold/dim and colors.)

+## Better mouse support

+It supports enhanced mouse tracking mode, so your application can receive regular mouse motion events, and wheel events, if your terminal supports it.

+## Why not just patch termbox-go?

 I started this project originally by submitting patches to the author of go-termbox, but due to some fundamental differences of opinion, I thought